NomDeTom/Modular_MeshMess/README.md

 Add pin headers by hand.
 The module faces upwards.

 ## How to use
 The decoupling capacitors and small bulk capacitors are enough to use these on a breadboard.

-I'll release some socket designs soon:tm: to make them work with various MCUs.
+I've made a slightly over-done MCU carrier for my beloved pro-micro board.

+I'll continue to produce MCU carriers as I find time.

 ### Bill of Material (BOM)
-The EEProm is not required for normal operation, and this include R5, R6, and C10.
+The EEProm is not required for normal operation, and this includes R5, R6, and C10 that go with it.

 The headers are standard 2.54mm pitch 1x8 or 2x8.